Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Experiments

-Our approach particularly excels in difficult cases.
-It handles human-centric scenes, which require high consistency, and can synthesize photorealistic and structurally consistent $360^\circ$ views from a single input (Appendix~\ref{Appendix_more}).
+Our approach particularly excels in difficult cases, handling human-centric scenes that require high consistency and synthesizing photorealistic $360^\circ$ views from a single input.
 By preserving model priors, it strikes a strong balance between controllability and fidelity.
-We tested our method on a lighter SVD model~\citep{SVD} and still achieved high visual quality, confirming its strong performance across different model scales (Appendix~\ref{Appendix_VDM}).

-Beyond benchmarks, the framework serves as a versatile tool for video post-production.
-It can stabilize videos by smoothing camera motion, control paths for localized super-resolution or outpainting, and perform masked edits like object addition/removal or subject try-on effects.
-These capabilities highlight its utility for real-world video re-rendering (more results in Appendix~\ref{Appendix_edit}).
+Furthermore, it serves as a versatile post-production tool for video editing tasks like object addition, removal, replacement, and virtual try-on.
+Additional visual results and detailed discussions on computational efficiency, robustness across flow estimators, and failure cases are provided in the Supplementary.